CookieSource/wikijs/installation/offline.md

 If you chose to upload the logs you will be shown a URL that you can share with anyone who offers support in order to diagnose the error:

 ![](/installer/offline/calamares-installation-failed-choose-upload.png)

+If you are unable to upload online directly, please see the **Upload logs** section below to grab the file and upload manually.

 ## 8\.
 Finish